Monkey Island 2: LeChuck's Revenge: Puzzles

-Gameplay segments were arranged around the game's multiple settings, Gilbert recalled, and he described the result as "a complicated web of puzzles [...] [that] kind of jumbled all around", in contrast to The Secret of Monkey Islands more linear approach.
-He also noted that the puzzle structure in the sequel was distinguished by its greater reliance on "dialogue puzzles", a term for nonlinear scenarios of player-driven conversations with the game's characters which feature alternative response options.
+Gameplay segments were arranged around the multiple settings, and Gilbert described the result as "a complicated web of puzzles [...] [that] kind of jumbled all around", in contrast to The Secret of Monkey Islands more linear approach.
+He also noted that the puzzle structure in the sequel was distinguished by its greater reliance on "dialogue puzzles", a term for nonlinear scenarios of player-driven conversations with the characters which feature alternative response options.

-The team's co-authorship of the design for the game contributed to the increased complexity of its puzzles, including their emergence in consecutive successions in Monkey Island 2.
-Although Gilbert remarked that the sequel epitomized his accrued experience and practices in attempting to create a comprehensive template of an adventure game, he had also stated that certain puzzles and scenes in the game qualified as redundant in retrospect.
+The team's co-authorship of the design contributed to the increased complexity of its puzzles, including their emergence in consecutive successions.
+Although Gilbert said that the sequel epitomized his accrued experience and practices in attempting to create a comprehensive template of an adventure game, he also said that certain puzzles and scenes qualified as redundant in retrospect.
 Specifically, Gilbert, Schafer and Grossman cited concerns with the puzzle wherein players were meant to use an earlier-captured monkey as an improvised wrench to open a passageway to a new location, punning on the English language term "monkey wrench".
-Grossman explained that, whereas the intended wordplay was understood by the game's domestic audience due to the phrase's predominance in the United States, it was unknown outside the North American market and thus was difficult to translate into the overseas versions of the game.
-Gilbert later described this as his least accomplished design of a puzzle and apologized to players for its addition to the game.
-The experience led him to realize that the prospect of his games' distribution beyond the American market would necessitate cultural adaptation of their contextual elements, an aspect Gilbert has attempted to account for in his subsequent works.
-Gilbert nevertheless stated his belief that he was able to materialize the vast majority of his plans for Monkey Island 2 in the released version.
-However, previously, after the game's release, Gilbert had stated that he "[was] still trying to figure out how to get everything I want into an adventure game".
+Grossman explained that, whereas the intended wordplay was understood by the domestic audience due to the phrase's predominance in the United States, it was unknown outside the North American market and thus was difficult to translate.
+Gilbert later described this as his least accomplished puzzle design and apologized to players.
+The experience led him to realize that his games' potential distribution beyond the American market would necessitate cultural adaptation of their contextual elements, an aspect Gilbert has attempted to account for in his subsequent works.
+Gilbert nevertheless believed he was able to materialize the vast majority of his plans for Monkey Island 2.
+However, previously, after the release, Gilbert said he "[was] still trying to figure out how to get everything I want into an adventure game".